 Pool loans are usually unsecured loans that will cover costs between a few thousand dollars up to hundreds of thousands of dollars.
 The average cost is $35,000 for a basic pool; any additions will raise that price.
-In general, pool loans are essentially personal loans, with steady monthly payments until the loan is repaid in full.
+In general, pool loans are essentially installment loans until the loan is repaid in full.
 Like any other personal loan, your interest rate and eligibility depend primarily on your credit score and income.

 Where Can I Find Pool Loans?

 Not sure where you can begin with swimming pool financing options?
 You can find pool loans at the following financial institutions:

 Banks are some of the most commonly used financial institutions out there.
 You can turn to a bank if you have good or excellent credit and a high income.
 However, you will likely not qualify for a pool loan from a bank with bad credit.
 These strict qualifications for a minimum credit score will also be in place for existing bank customers.

 Another place to find a pool loan is with a credit union.
 Credit unions are non for profit institutions that can mean several perks for members.
 However, if you aren’t already part of a credit union, it may be challenging to find one to get into.
 Additionally, just like bank pool loans, you will need a good credit score with a credit union.